Workforce Planning and Analytics: Using Data to Make Strategic Decisions

 - What should a healthy workload balance look like across team members?

-Then set improvement goals in each area using your baseline metrics from step two.
+Then set improvement goals in each area using your baseline metrics from Step Two.

 Step 4: Set business goals

-Once you’ve identified gaps in step three, create a plan to close them.
+Once you’ve identified gaps in Step Three, create a plan to close them.
 Again, be precise.
 It’s important to identify specific levers to pull to influence real change.

 If you need to prevent a critical part of the workforce from leaving, your goal might be to implement a targeted retention program.
 If reducing IT costs is a priority, it might involve using workforce analytics to identify a specific number of software subscriptions to cancel.